ralfbiedert/cheats.rs/content/_index.md

 </mini-table>

-- Whoever is part of that membership list will adhere to behavior of list.
+- **Whoever is part of that membership list will adhere to behavior of list.**
-- Also includes associated methods, functions, ...
+- Traits can also include associated methods, functions, ...

 ```
 trait ShowHex {